Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+1.1.2
+- Fixed IVA issue with the Buffalo command cab and ASET props.
+- Fixed control issue with the AUXen.
+- You can now select the default image for the Plasma Screen in addition to screens in the Screenshots folder.
+- Moved the kPad and plasma screens to the Utility tab.

 1.1
 New Parts
 - Buffalo Drill: This inline drill is about half as good as the stock radial drill.